compellon/embedded-predictor/README.md

 mvn exec:java -Dexec.mainClass="com.compellon.predictor.PredictorSample" -Dexec.args="arg1 arg2 arg3"

 ```
-where arg1 is a path to the predictor-resources jar, arg2 is a path to the dataset to predict, arg3 is list of column names
+where arg1 is a path to the predictor-resources jar, arg2 is a path to the dataset to predict, and arg3 is the list of column names